jschuh/klipper-macros/README.md

 # there into the section below, and change the value to meet your needs.

 [gcode_macro _km_options]
-# These are examples of some common customizations:
+# These are examples of some likely customizations:
 # Any sheets in the below list will be available with a configurable offset.
 #variable_bed_surfaces: ['smooth_1','texture_1']
 # Length (in mm) of filament to load (bowden tubes will be longer).